NormalUhr/NormalUhr.github.io/_includes/posts/2025-08-08-GRPO_DAPO_GSPO_en.md

 # From GRPO to DAPO and GSPO

+> **Disclaimer:**
+> This article was translated from my originally written Chinese version to English using GPT-5.
+While every effort has been made to ensure accuracy, there may still be errors or inaccuracies in the translation.
+If you notice anything inappropriate, unclear, or incorrect, please feel free to contact me for clarification or correction.

 In the reinforcement learning stage of large language models, PPO was once the mainstream approach.
 However, its reliance on the value model reveals limitations when handling long text outputs and complex tasks.
 GRPO removes the dependency on the value model, significantly improving scalability, but still leaves room for optimization in efficiency and stability.
 This motivated DAPO, which refines details such as sampling, clipping, and gradient calculation.
 Yet, in MoE architectures with dynamically activated experts, token-level optimization under the GRPO framework still struggles to converge stably.
 GSPO takes this a step further by shifting the optimization granularity to the sequence level, fundamentally reducing high variance and structural noise.
 This article follows this evolutionary path—starting from GRPO and gradually unpacking the design motivations and implementation details behind DAPO and GSPO.

 ## Recap: GRPO